SamMatzko/Sortery/README.md

 <h1>Sortery</h1>

-Sortery is a basic command-line file and directory sortor for Linux, written in [Rust](https://github.com/rust-lang/rust).
+Sortery is a basic command-line file sortor for Linux, written in [Rust](https://github.com/rust-lang/rust).
 It can be compiled using [Cargo](https://github.com/rust-lang/cargo).
 To get help on using Sortery, simply run `sortery -h` or `sortery --help`.

 <h2>Installation</h2>